Code-For-Others/look-for-posts-on-reddit-where-people-want-to-help-others/README.md

 # How to get running

+I can access my EC2 instance using my AWS account and [these instructions](https://docs.google.com/document/d/1VNgxYC3Xxcf0tzRThDEE2TUG6_OtVBFB9tppjFUAmtQ/edit) which has this bot running on it.

 In order to set up the bot for your account you can follow instructions [here](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps).
 You will also need to create a praw.ini file in this directory that looks something like,
 ```ini